 RELATED: Grey County (where Blue Mountain is located) has a plethora of fantastic winter activities to enjoy.
 Check out my guide for some of the great things to do and make a weekend of it!

 Festival of Lights in Sudbury

-When: Late November until Early January
+When: November 20 until January 2

 Science North is a must-visit whenever you’re in the Nickel City, and that’s even more so come Christmas time!
 In partnership with the Sudbury Charities Foundation, Science North sponsors an incredible light displays which takes over the museum’s front parking lot.
 From reindeer to trees to hockey (of course!), your family will love the variety of displays and the photo opportunities that come with it.
 It’s a 20+ year tradition that locals and visitors adore!